 -Boost scents for laundry, scented candles, room sprays:

-They are toxic for us and for the environment so I replaced them with essential oils and a nice diffuser.
-The few candles I have got are gifts.
+They are toxic for us and the environment so I replaced them with essential oils and a nice aromatherapy diffuser.
+The few candles I have got are gifts but I am planning to sell them.

 -Decorations in general, (either seasonal or not) and trinkets: